Cervical cancer is a health crisis impacting women and their families across the world – especially in low-resource settings. Here are the facts:

 - Cervical cancer killed an estimated 341,843 ,women in 2020, 90% of whom were in less-developed regions of the world, where access to prevention, screening, and treatment services are severely limited.

 - Today, more women are dying of cervical cancer than are dying in childbirth.

 - The odds of dying upon progressing to cervical cancer are similar to those upon contracting Ebola.

 - A woman diagnosed with cervical cancer is almost twice as likely to die than a woman diagnosed with breast cancer.

-- A woman living with HIV is four to 10 times more likely to develop cervical cancer than her HIV-negative peers.
+- A woman living with HIV is six times more likely to develop cervical cancer than her HIV-negative peers.

 These tragic numbers are real.
 So are the solutions.
 With wider access to HPV vaccines and cervical cancer screening and treatment, we can end this global epidemic in a generation, but not nearly enough resources are available for these critical programs.

 Sung H, Ferlay J, Siegel RL, Laversanne M, Soerjomataram I, Jemal A, Bray F. Global cancer statistics 2020: GLOBOCAN estimates of incidence and mortality worldwide for 36 cancers in 185 countries.
 CA Cancer J Clin.
 2021 Feb 4. doi: 10.3322/caac.21660.
 Epub ahead of print.
 PMID: 33538338.